Dhulipalla Narendra Kumar: First term (1994–1999)

-Second term (1999-2004)
+Second term (1999–2004)

 Narendra Kumar won again on ticket of TDP by defeating his nearest rival Chittineni Prathap Babu of INC by margin of 15,000 votes.
 He also worked as the Telugu Desam Party, Guntur district party president from 2002 to 2004.

-Third term (2004-2009)
+Third term (2004–2009)

-He continued to win again for third time though his Telugu Desam party suffered badly in huge Congress wave and was the only MLA elected from Guntur district in 2004 by a majority of 9,000 votes.
+He won for the third time though his Telugu Desam party suffered badly in huge Congress wave and was the only MLA elected from Guntur district in 2004 by a majority of 9,000 votes.
 He also worked as president for Telugu Raithu an affiliated farmers wing of Telugu Desam Party.

-Fourth term (2009-2014)
+Fourth term (2009–2014)

-Narendra Kumar won again on TDP ticket for fourth consecutive term with a meagre difference of 2000 votes.
+Narendra Kumar won again on TDP ticket for a fourth consecutive term with a meagre difference of 2000 votes.
 He was elevated to position of opposition party Chief Whip in Andhra Pradesh Legislative Assembly.

 He also became the chairman of Sangam Dairy in 2010.

-Fifth term (2014-2019)
+Fifth term (2014–2019)

-He continued his winning storm even in 2014 and became one of the few MLA's who won consecutively five times in Andhra Pradesh Legislative Assembly with a majority of 7,761 votes.
+He continued his winning storm in 2014 and became one of the few MLAs who won consecutively five times in Andhra Pradesh Legislative Assembly, with a majority of 7,761 votes.
 He focused on expansion of Sangam Dairy for the public.

-In 2019, he lost to his opponent by minor difference of 1100 votes.
+In 2019, he lost to his opponent by only 1100 votes.

-Sixth term (2024-Present)
+Sixth term (2024–present)

 He won the Andhra Pradesh Legislative Assembly elections 2024 by a margin of 32,915 votes, defeating Ambati Murali Krishna.